jgdshkovi/cs-b657-sp2024-jagakovi-adadelek-meocakir-a1/README.md

 injection/extraction.

 Our approach is both efficient and robust.
-It processes individual forms in under 3 seconds, maintaining high accuracy with only two errors identified across the entire test dataset.
-This underscores the effectiveness and reliability of our approach in handling tasks with precision and speed.
+It processes individual forms in under 3 seconds, maintaining high accuracy with only two errors identified across the entire test dataset (Over 99% per-question accuracy).
+This highlights the effectiveness and reliability of our approach in handling tasks with precision and speed.

 ### Assumptions